6 Reasons to Start Next Year’s Financial Planning NOW

 Ahoy there, mateys!

-- Your writer starts rehearsing her pirate-speak in advance of Halloween;
+- Your writer starts rehearsing her pirate speak for next Halloween;

 Well, friends, it’s definitely time to get into the candy corn.
 Actually, go grab a bag right now so you have something to snack on while you read.
 But as for why you should plan ahead of time…well, we knew this question was coming, so we’ve framed this entire article around that question.
 In later posts, we’ll talk more in detail about budgeting and forecasting in the new year.